christophepas/Staffit-Symfony/README.md

 Process
 -------
 1. [Fork](https://help.github.com/articles/fork-a-repo) me
+2. Create a topic branch - `git checkout -b my_awesome_branch`
-2. Write your code and nail it !
+3. Write your code and nail it !
-3. Push the final result and notify us by
+4. Push to your branch - `git push origin my_awesome_branch`
+5. Create a [Pull Request](http://help.github.com/pull-requests/) from your branch
-4. Once your project done, we will send you links to 3 similar apps.
-You will have to assess them on a given scale. **Your ability to assess them is part of your assessment**.
+6. Once your project done, we will send you links to 3 other versions of the same project.
+You will have to assess them on a given scale, and **your ability to assess will be part of your assessment**.

-Sit back and relax;
+7. Sit back and relax ;)

 Our product is made with love by developers for developers, and we love when they [drop us a line](mailto:contact@staffit.co)!